bcgov/digital-trust-toolkit/applications/application-mac.md

 ### 2.5.2.
 Annual MAC Membership Confirmation

 1. Using the established connection, Mining Association of Canada (MAC) MUST receive a verification request from the business entity.
-2. Continuing from step 1, the business entity MUST provide **all of the attributes** in the credential request as outlined in the [TSM Protocol Credential Governance](https://github.com/bcgov/bc-vcpedia/blob/main/credentials/credential-tsm-protocol.md#261-schema-definition)
+2. Continuing from step 1, the business entity MUST provide **all of the attributes** in the presentation proposal as outlined in the [TSM Protocol Credential Governance](https://github.com/bcgov/bc-vcpedia/blob/main/credentials/credential-tsm-protocol.md#261-schema-definition)
-3. Mining Association of Canada (MAC) will receive and review the request
+3. Mining Association of Canada (MAC) will receive and review the proposal
 4. Any clarification questions can be asked via the secure messaging function
 5. Annual self-assessments MUST be submitted through presentation requests
 6. Once all data is submitted and correct, MAC will offer the credential to the business entity